sakx7/mathcompuni/README.md

 ## Engineering Mathematics and Computing: Task 1

 This task is being submitted via CANVAS in PDF format only.
+This is the dir for the pdf in submission.
 Here's what you can expect in each part of the coursework:

 ### Part A
 - This part includes my worked solutions, which I have compiled using **LaTeX**.
 I opted for LaTeX to ensure clean and organized mathematical expressions.